NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-For bundle adjustment we in fact used even more images that overlap with this area, but likely this set is sufficient, and it is this set that was used later for shape-from-shading.
+For bundle adjustment we in fact used even more images that overlap with this area, but likely this set is sufficient, and it is this set that was used later for shape-from-shading (see also the ``--auto-overlap-limit`` option, which can be used to determine which images overlap).
 Here more bundle adjustment iterations are desirable, but this step takes too long.
 And a large ``--ip-per-tile`` can make a difference in images with rather different different illumination conditions but it can also slow down the process a lot.
 Note that the value of ``--max-pairwise-matches`` was set to 1000.
 That should hopefully create enough matches among any two images.
 A higher value here will make bundle adjustment run slower.

 It is very important to have a lot of images during bundle adjustment, and that they are sorted by illumination (Sun azimuth) to ensure that